 Who’s better?
-I’m fans of both.
-I have a “Big Purchase” investing goal through Betterment, and I recently started using their Everyday Cash Reserve high-APY (1.85%) savings account.
+I’m a fan of both.
+I have a “Big Purchase” investing goal through Betterment, and I recently started using their Everyday Cash Reserve high-APY (1.37%) savings account.
 My Roth and taxable brokerage accounts live at Vanguard.
 I’ve yet to have a bad experience with either company.

 If you’re going the DIY route, use Vanguard to build a portfolio of low-cost index funds or ETFs and rebalance at least once a year.
 Be mindful of optimizing your portfolio for taxes and put the right assets in the right investment buckets.

 If rebalancing once a year doesn’t sound like enough, try it twice a year or quarterly.

 If you’re going the “hands-off” route, use Betterment and let them build a globally-diversified portfolio for you.
 Their features are exceptional and include a retirement planning suite, tax-coordinated portfolios, and daily automatic rebalancing and tax-loss harvesting.
 Their 0.25% management fee is pennies on the dollar in comparison to the competition.